Submitting Canvas Video Assignments as a Student

 Print Article

 Turn your mobile device into a portable scanner.
-View the table matrix comparison between Microsoft Lens, Microsoft 365, and Adobe Scan.
+View the table matrix comparison between Microsoft 365 Copilot and Adobe Scan.